lorien/awesome-web-scraping/ruby.md

   * [Anemone](https://github.com/chriskite/anemone) - web spider framework that can spider a domain and collect useful information about the pages it visits
   * [Spidr](https://github.com/postmodern/spidr) - versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
 Spidr is designed to be fast and easy to use.
   * [kimuraframework](https://github.com/vifreefly/kimuraframework) - Modern web scraping framework written in Ruby which works out of box with Headless Chromium/Firefox, PhantomJS, or simple HTTP requests and allows to scrape and interact with JavaScript rendered websites
+  * [arachnid2](https://github.com/samnissen/arachnid2) A simple, fast, framework-less crawler with sensible defaults and lots of options.
+Crawls the page and runs your code directly against either Typhoeus responses or a Watir browser.

 ## HTML/XML Parsing